Davey-M/weekend-jquery-salary-calculator/README.md

 ## Description

 This app is a salary calculator created for the full stack course at [Prime Digital Academy](www.primeacademy.io).
 The assignment was to create a form that took in 5 parameters.
-When submit a table row is created to hold and display these parameters.
+When submitted it filled out a table with employee Name, Id, Job Title, and Yearly Salary.
+It also calculates the monthly total salary for all the employees.

 ## Screen Shot